On nef subvarieties: Introduction

 We now move on to study a weaker positivity condition of a subscheme.
-Given an lci subvariety $Y\subset X$ with nef normal bundle, we would like to understand its positivity properties in terms of intersection theory.
-Fulton and Lazarsfeld \cite{FulLaz} gave an answer to this: They showed that if $\dim Y +\dim Z\geq \dim X$, then $\deg_H(Y\cdot Z)\geq0$.
-Here $H$ is an ample divisor.
+Given an l.c.i. subvariety $Y\subset X$ with nef normal bundle, we would like to understand its positivity properties in terms of intersection theory.
+Fulton and Lazarsfeld \cite{FulLaz} gave an answer to this: They showed that given any subvariety $Z\subset X$ such that $\dim Y +\dim Z\geq \dim X$,